kpunith8/Links-and-Tutorials/Web Development/Full-Stack-related.md

 ## HTTP/2

-- The primary goals for HTTP/2 are to `reduce latency` by enabling f`ull request and response multiplexing`, minimize protocol overhead via efficient `compression of HTTP header fields`, and add support for `request prioritization` and `server push`.
+- The primary goals for HTTP/2 are to `reduce latency` by enabling `full request and response multiplexing`, minimize protocol overhead via efficient `compression of HTTP header fields`, and add support for `request prioritization` and `server push`.

 - All the core concepts, such as HTTP methods, status codes, URIs, and header fields, remain in place.